- Monthly Theme: Erotic Thrillers

 Sean: Remember when the face of Babs’ corpse is revealed after she falls off the truck?
 The frozen look of horror… So Edgar Allen Poe.

-Kristine: I think the indignity done to the female body is very real, even when it is darkly comic, as is the case with Babs in the potato truck.
-I think you really feel like these are real bodies and real things are happening to them and it is horrible.
+Kristine: The indignity done to the female body is very real, even when it is darkly comic, as is the case with Babs in the potato truck.
+You really feel like these are people’s bodies and real things are happening to them and it is horrible.

 Sean: Who is scarier: Rusk or Norman Bates?